harvester/docs/docs/networking/clusternetwork.md

    ![](/img/v1.1/networking/select-nodes.png)

 4. Click the **Uplink** tab to add the NICs, and configure the bond options and link attributes.
+The bond mode defaults to `active-backup`.

    ![](/img/v1.1/networking/config-uplink.png)

 :::note
 - The NICs drop-down list shows all the common NICs on all the selected nodes.
 The drop-down list will change as you select different nodes.
-- The text `enp7s3 (1/3 Down)` in the NICs drop-down list indicates that the enp7s3 NIC is down in one of the there selected nodes.
+- The text `enp7s3 (1/3 Down)` in the NICs drop-down list indicates that the enp7s3 NIC is down in one of the three selected nodes.
 In this case, you need to find the NIC, set it up, and refresh this page.
 After this, it should be selectable.
 :::